 ORKNEY & SHETLAND

-Yachting has an important place in the calendars of Orkney and Shetland.
-In Shetland alone, 17 local regattas are held every year as well as the Round Foula Race, the Lerwick to Skerries Race and the FjordSailing Shetland Bergen Race which normally takes place in June.
+Yachting has an important place in the Shetland calendar, with 17 regattas held every year as well as the Round Foula Race, the Lerwick to Skerries Race and the Shetland Race.

 In terms of sailing conditions, Shetland’s tidal ranges are small, typically less than 1.5 metres, although streams can be locally strong and good pilotage is essential.
 Full details about Shetland’s marinas and facilities can be found at www.lerwick-harbour.co.uk/sailing.